1. About nifedipine

 What if I take too much?

-If you take too much nifedipine by accident, contact your doctor or go to your nearest hospital straight away.
+If you take too much nifedipine, contact your doctor or go to your nearest hospital straight away.

 An overdose of nifedipine can cause dizziness and irregular heartbeats, and make you feel sick (nausea), confused and sleepy.